eventlab-projects/com.quickvr.quicklod/README.md

 # Install

 First of all you need to install __Simplygon__ in your Unity project.
-Follow the official instructions here:
+You can find the official instructions in the following links:

 https://www.youtube.com/watch?v=gy7eHl0cpg4